wayofwade/selenium-js-demo/README.md

 ## Install

-### Install Node and NPM
+### Install Node and yarn

-Install Node and NPM from https://nodejs.org/
+Install Node and yarn、 from https://nodejs.org/

 Confirm: